Hitesh-Nagothu/React-Music-App/README.md

 # React MUSIC Player

-Credits: Thanks to http://chillhop.com/ for the songs.
+Credits:  http://chillhop.com/ for the songs.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).